San Francisco United Democratic Club

 - The Board shall conduct regular monthly meetings on the third Wednesday of each month.

-- The President, or at least four Elected Officers, may convene a special meeting in writing to the recording secretary at least five days (120 hours) prior to the convening of the meeting.
+- The President, or at least four Elected Officers, may convene a special meeting in writing to the Internal Communications Director at least five days (120 hours) prior to the convening of the meeting.

-- Meetings may be rescheduled or canceled by a vote of two-third super majority of the Board at least two days (48 hours) prior to the convening of the meeting.
+- Meetings may be rescheduled or canceled by a vote of two-thirds majority of the Board at least two days (48 hours) prior to the convening of the meeting.

 - Board Meetings shall be open to Board Members and invited guests.